Exs1de/TicTacToe/README.md

 * game possible only between 2 players!!!

 ## some info
-when 2 clients are connected to server, each client is given with random nickname and symbol (X / O)
+when 2 clients are connected to server, each client is given random nickname and symbol (X / O)

 ## Main Menu
 ![example](/images/example_5.png)